 Looking to steer clear of an abundance of toys this year?
 I get it, and I’ve got you covered!
 Here are 20 ideas of non-toy gifts kids will love!

-Subscription boxes are probably my #1 gift idea.
+Subscription boxes are another great non-toy gift idea.
 They’re a gift that keeps on giving all year long!
 And Kiwi Crates is one of my favorites.
 I love how they fuel discovery, imagination, learning, and creativity in a fun and engaging way.

 The best part is there are boxes for literally every age — even 0-24 months! — and a variety of topics and interests, including science, geography, and art.